vraravam/dotfiles/README.md

 ## How to upgrade / catch-up to new changes

-1. My recommendation is to always have all your customizations as a single commit on top of the upstream.
-This allows to easily rebase to adopt new changes in the future.
+1. My recommendation is to *always* have all your customizations as a single commit on top of the upstream.
+This allows to easily rebase and adopt new changes in the future.
 2. Run the `git upreb` command when in this repo's folder (`${HOME}/.bin-oss`).
 Most of the times, this should simply rebase your changes on top of the latest upstream master
-   1. *Hint:* Before pushing your changes to your remote, if you want to ensure (diff) to ensure that your old changes are retained (for eg in `Brewfile`) and no new/unnecessary changes are present, you can run the following 2 commands and review the diffs manually
+   1. *Hint:* Before pushing your changes to your remote, if you want to ensure (diff) that your old changes are retained (for eg in `Brewfile`) and no new/unnecessary changes are present, you can run the following 2 commands and review the diffs manually

    ```bash
     git diff @{u}  # will diff your local HEAD against the remote HEAD of your own fork.
 Please remember that this diff will show new changes that I have made in my repo, and which are now going-to-be-adopted into yours.
 It's a good idea to remove entries in Brewfile that you won't need